bindingsoul/timebomb-release/README.md

    - Delete in 6 Months
    - Delete in 1 Year

-Once selected, Timebomb schedules the file for auto-deletion.
+⏳ Timebomb will now schedule the file/folder for automatic deletion.
-Expired files will be removed the next time you run the cleaner.

 ---

-## 🔁 How to Delete Expired Files
+## 🧹 How to Clean Expired Files

-### Manual:
+### Manual method

+Just run the cleaner script:

 ```bash
 bash ~/.timebomb/cleaner-epoch.sh
 ```

-### Optional Automation:

-Coming soon — launch agent setup to automatically clean every 10 minutes.
+This will remove all files whose deletion time has passed.

 ---

 ## 🧠 Code Explained

-### 🧨 Workflow Scripts (`.workflow`)
+### 🧨 Workflow Scripts (`*.workflow`)

-Each Automator Quick Action runs a `zsh` script:
+Each Automator Quick Action wraps a `zsh` script like this:

 ```zsh
 DELETE_EPOCH=$(date -v+7d +%s)